Integrating into a corporate DNS zone

 Configure the DNS server

 When configuring, it is important to achieve IP connectivity between the Managed Service for Kubernetes cluster nodes and the DNS servers.
 The DNS servers themselves can either reside in Yandex Virtual Private Cloud or be accessible via VPN or Yandex Cloud Interconnect.
-In the example below, a DNS server with the address 10.129.0.3
+In the example below, a DNS server with the 10.129.0.3

-and name ns.example.com
+address and ns.example.com

-serves the example.com
+name serves the example.com

 zone.